cmu-sei/foundry-docs/docs/gameboard/admin-settings.md

 **Lobby Markdown:** Using Markdown enter any information you would like players to see when they enter the game lobby.
 For help with Markdown syntax, see this [Markdown Guide](https://www.markdownguide.org/).

-**Feedback Questions:** It's possible---but not required---to create questions to capture participant feedback on the game and individual challenges.
+**Feedback Questions:** It's possible -- but not required -- to create questions to capture participant feedback on the game and individual challenges.
 Create your feedback questions here using Yaml.
-For help with the feedback feature, see the [Feedback Form documentation](gb-admin-feedback-form.md).
+For help with the feedback feature, see the [Feedback Form documentation](admin-feedback-form.md).

 **Card Image:** Upload an image to become game tile or card to identify your game in the lobby.
 This can